 By Jennifer Greenhill-Taylor

-Caylee was reported missing on July 15, 2008, after Casey's car was found in an impound lot and her mother Cindy Anthony described it as smelling of death.
-The child's skeletal remains were found in woods near the Anthony family's home on December 11, 2008 after a nationwide search.
+The child's skeletal remains were found in woods near the Anthony family's home in the Orlando area on December 11, 2008, following a nationwide search.